-The Canadian Beverage Association employs 60,000 Canadians from coast to coast, with over 18,000 jobs in manufacturing.
+The Canadian sector employs directly and indirectly more than 60,000 Canadians from coast to coast, with over 18,000 jobs in manufacturing.
 Our jobs are made in Canada, and our products are made in Canada.
 We proudly represent the makers of more than 60 brands of non-alcoholic beverages in more than 200 facilities nation-wide.

 CBA Members in Canada

 CBA members directly employ over 20,000 Canadians with production facilities, offices and distribution centers in virtually every jurisdiction across the country.
 The sale of members’ products through grocery retail, foodservice, vending and convenience channels supports tens of thousands of independent businesses and hundreds of thousands of retail and foodservice jobs.